Animalbooth: multimodal feature enhancement for animal subject personalization

 \subsection{Qualitative Results}

-As shown in Fig.~\ref{fig:qualitative}, methods like BLIP-Diffusion~\cite{BLIP-Diffusion}, Omnigen~\cite{xiao2025omnigen} and IP-Adapter~\cite{ye2023ipadapter} struggle with maintaining fidelity to the original animal's identity.
-For instance, in the "cheetah" example, Blip introduces noticeable distortions in the cheetah's facial features and fur patterns.
+\looseness=-1 As shown in Fig.~\ref{fig:qualitative}, methods like BLIP-Diffusion~\citep{BLIP-Diffusion}, Omnigen~\citep{xiao2025omnigen} and IP-Adapter~\citep{ye2023ipadapter} struggle with maintaining fidelity to the original animal's identity.
+For instance, in the ``cheetah'' example, BLIP-Diffusion introduces noticeable distortions in the cheetah's facial features and fur patterns.
 Omnigen, while better, still presents a cheetah that looks somewhat less dynamic and natural compared to the reference.
 IP-Adapter's cheetah appears to have some color inaccuracies and a less refined texture.
 Similar issues are observable in the other examples.
-For the "reindeer," these methods often fail to capture the subtle nuances of its fur, antler structure, or the serene expression seen in the reference, sometimes introducing unnatural postures or color shifts.
-The "Highland cow" examples highlight a lack of accurate texture and the distinct shagginess that characterizes the breed.
-Finally, the "zebra" images from these comparative methods often fall short in reproducing the sharp stripe patterns, the reflective quality of its fur under moonlight, or the natural stance, sometimes resulting in blurry details or less vibrant contrasts.
+For the ``reindeer,'' these methods often fail to capture the subtle nuances of its fur, antler structure, or the serene expression seen in the reference, sometimes introducing unnatural postures or color shifts.
+The ``Highland cow'' examples highlight a lack of accurate texture and the distinct shagginess that characterizes the breed.
+Finally, the ``zebra'' images from these comparative methods often fall short in reproducing the sharp stripe patterns, the reflective quality of its fur under moonlight, or the natural stance, sometimes resulting in blurry details or less vibrant contrasts.
 AnimalBooth consistently demonstrates superior performance in preserving both coarse structures and fine-grained textures.
-For the cheetah, AnimalBooth accurately reproduces the graceful pose, the distinct spot patterns, and the texture of its fur, capturing the animal's dynamism.
-For the reindeer, it faithfully renders the intricate details of its antlers, the texture of its winter coat, and the overall serene atmosphere of the snowy landscape.
-The Highland cow generated by AnimalBooth accurately showcases the characteristic long, shaggy fur and robust build, maintaining the authenticity of the breed.
-In the zebra example, AnimalBooth excels at restoring the crispness of the stripes, the luminous sheen of its coat under the moonlight, and a natural, lifelike posture.